Elopement – What Is It? – Lighthouse Autism Center

 We often hear the term elopement when talking about autistic children.
 Find out what it is, why autistic children elope, how to prevent it, and what to do should your child elope.

-Running away is a fairly well-known behavior in neurotypical children and is often romanticized by a cute image of the little boy with his stick and wrapped lunch draped over his shoulder, moping along the railway tracks in an act of benign defiance.
+Running away is a fairly well-known behavior in neurotypical children.
+It is often romanticized by a cute image of the little boy with his stick and wrapped lunch draped over his shoulder, moping along the railway tracks in an act of benign defiance.

-The reality, sadly, is much grimmer.
-Every year, we are confronted with stories of children escaping the relative safety of their homes and schools with their pictures ending up on the proverbial milk carton or worse.
+Unfortunately, the reality is much grimmer.
+Every year, we are confronted with stories of children escaping the relative safety of their homes and schools, and their pictures end up on the proverbial milk carton or worse.

 This scary and dangerous behavior is known as wandering and elopement.
-Though elopement isn’t uncommon for children in general, it is seen more often in people with autism, and is often more of a safety concern.
+Though elopement isn’t uncommon for children in general, it is seen more often in autistic people and is often more of a safety concern.

-According to the Centers for Disease Control (CDC) and the National Autism Association (NAA), the statistics on how many individuals with autism display elopement behavior are alarming:
+According to the Centers for Disease Control (CDC) and the National Autism Association (NAA), the statistics on how many autistic individuals display elopement behavior are alarming:

-These numbers are enough to drive any parent of children with Autistic Spectrum Disorder (ASD) to despair.
+These numbers are enough to drive any parent of children with Autistic Spectrum Disorder (ASD) to despair, and the link between autism and elopement is alarming.
 That said, you are not completely without options to reduce your child’s risk of becoming one of these statistics.

-To mitigate the risk of losing your child or avoiding any harm, you need to be clear on what eloping is, know why ASD kids elope, watch for signs of elopement, take steps to prevent it and, perhaps most importantly, know what to do if it does eventually happen.
+To mitigate the risk of losing your child or avoiding any harm, you must know the best elopement strategies for autism.
+You need to be clear on what eloping is, why ASD kids elope, watch for signs of elopement, take steps to prevent it, and, perhaps most importantly, know what to do if it does eventually happen.

 Why do autistic children elope?

 The underlying reasons for both autistic and allistic (non-autistic) children to elope are fairly similar.
-Usually, a child is either trying to get away from something painful or pursuing something desirable.
+Usually, a child is either trying to escape something they do not like or want or pursuing something desirable.

 According to a review of the assessment and treatment of elopement, Dr. Megan Boyle and Dr. Reesha Adamson of Missouri State University broke these two primary causes into four distinct reasons: